ceford/cefjdemos-data-jdm-user/articles/en/privacy/privacy-setup.md

 - Optional: Select or Create an article to link to from the Registration form.

-Notes for Multilingual sites:
+### User - Terms and Conditions Notes for Multilingual sites

-**Short Terms and Conditions**: If you use the default text then it will be displayed in the user's language.
+**Short Terms and Conditions:** If you use the default text then it will be displayed in the user's language.
 It is not possible to translate the custom text.
 If you wish to customise the text and display it in multiple languages then you should leave this field blank and use the